DFStewart/Udacity/SDCND/Project 4/README.md

 ![alt text][image8]

 #### COMBINING COLOR AND GRADIENT THRESHOLDING
 To combine the color and gradient thresholds I performed a bitwise & on the binary images formed from the color and gradient thresholding.
 The code for this is contained in cell 13 in the functions `pipeline_binary_img_test()`, `combined_color()` and `sobel_absx()`.
 Here's an example of my output for this step.
+Notice that park of the road edge/concrete barrier is being picked up.
+In the next step I remove this.

 ![alt text][image9]

 #### MASKING
-I noticed in testing the video that I was getting a lot of extra lines from the sides of the bridges and edges of some of the roads.
+Often extra lines from the sides of the bridges and edges of some of the roads appear in the binary images.
 I also noticed by inspection that the lane lines mostly stayed in the birds eye projected area between x of 200 and 1200.
 I decided to mask out this region from the binary image after its projection to the birds eye view.
-This is contained in cell 14 and in the function 'region_of_interest'.
+This is contained in cell 14 and in the function `region_of_interest()`.
 The mask verticies I used are:

 | Verticies     |